Snorre Strand-Nilsen

-Snorre Strand Nilsen (born 14 January 1997) is a Norwegian football defender who plays as a right back for Kristiansund BK.
+Snorre Strand-Nilsen (born 14 January 1997) is a Norwegian professional footballer who plays as a right back for HamKam.

+Career

 He is a son of Harald Christian Strand Nilsen and hails from Gjøvik.
 He started his career in Gjøvik-Lyn at the age of 5, moving on to Raufoss after the 2012 season and to the English club Portsmouth's academy in the summer of 2013.

 He returned to Norway in the summer of 2016 and the senior team of Gjøvik-Lyn.
 From 2017 to 2020 he played for Raufoss again, helping them cement a spot in the 1. divisjon, before he was signed by Kristiansund BK ahead of the 2021 season.
 He made his Eliteserien debut in May 2021 against Molde.
 One week later, he scored his first Eliteserien goal against Vålerenga.